euroargodev/argopy-training/content/README.md

 ## Session 2: Practice with thematic notebooks

-Select the thematic you are the most interested in, and raise your expertise by going through each notebook and exercice there-in.
+Select the theme you are the most interested in, and raise your expertise by going through each notebook and exercice there-in.

 | Theme                                                        | Notebooks                                                                                            |
 |--------------------------------------------------------------|------------------------------------------------------------------------------------------------------|